Dripify vs Apollo Comparison

 Dripify charges per user with three tiers.
 The Basic plan at $39/month (annual) gets you one campaign with reduced daily quotas (20 connection requests, 30 messages).
 Most users will need the Pro plan at $59/month for unlimited campaigns and full quotas (75 connection requests, 100+ messages daily), or the Advanced plan at $79/month for team management and safety features.
 Monthly billing runs $20 higher per tier.
 For a five-person sales team on Pro, that's roughly $295/month billed annually.

 Apollo also charges per seat.
-The free Starter plan provides 900 credits per year with limited features (only Gmail, 2 active sequences).
-The Basic plan at $49/seat/month (annual) unlocks multiple seats and more credits (30,000/year).
+The free Starter plan provides 900 credits per year with limited features.
+The Basic plan at $49/seat/month (annual) unlocks multiple seats and more credits.
 The Professional plan at $79/seat/month adds data enrichment and unlimited sequences.
 The Organization plan at $119/seat/month (minimum 3 seats, annual only) adds SSO, API access, and dedicated support.
 Credits don't roll over and are non-refundable.
 The Advanced Dialer costs an additional $119-149/month.
 For a five-person team on Professional, expect roughly $395/month plus add-ons.

-ZoomInfo Lite offers a permanent free tier with 10 monthly export credits and access to the B2B database, giving prospects a way to test data quality before committing.
+ZoomInfo is free to start with consumption credits based on usage.
+There are no fixed seat tiers that cap what you can access.
+ZoomInfo Lite offers a permanent free tier with 10 monthly export credits and access to the B2B data platform, giving prospects a way to test data quality before committing.
 The 7-day free trial provides broader access to core features.

 The pricing question is really about total cost of ownership.
 Dripify is cheapest but requires separate tools for data, phone, and CRM.
 Apollo bundles more capabilities at a moderate price.
-ZoomInfo costs more upfront but consolidates data, intelligence, and execution, with documented outcomes like Seismic's 54% productivity gain and 11.5 hours saved per week per seller.
+ZoomInfo starts free and scales with usage, with documented outcomes like Seismic's 54% productivity gain and 11.5 hours saved per week per seller.

 CRM and integration ecosystems